Foreign currency and exchange rate risks

 For example, you might find that after agreeing a price for exported or imported goods the exchange rate changes before delivery.
 Clearly, this can work both for and against you.

 Some currencies are more volatile than others because of their unstable economies or inflation.
-However, the current economic climate is also impacting more stable currencies such as the euro and the US dollar.
+However, the current economic climate is also impacting more stable currencies.
 Your bank should be able to advise you about this.

 As exchange rates can go both up and down, it can be tempting to gamble that this will work out in your favour.
 However, this is extremely risky and could land you with a significant financial loss.